 disappearance of manufacturing jobs, the massively unfair distribution of our

-national wealth, and politicians who are bought and paid for.
+national wealth and politicians who are bought and paid for.
+And that's not the whole list, of course.

 Brown’s solemn hogwash is just one more example of the disingenuous bullshit we have

 come to expect from federal officials.
-Consider their latest intrusion into
+Consider their last major intrusion into

 public education, the inanely named Every Student Succeeds Act.
 Every student